Skip to main content

 The Rodz Infrastructure Behind Every Signal

-Every intent signal detected by Rodz relies on a massive collection infrastructure: over 350 scrapers continuously query more than 250 public and partner data sources.
-A single event can be configured using 222 different parameters to adapt to each industry and each offering.
-The result: 108 exploitable signal types, each verified and contextualized before being delivered to the sales team.
-This depth of processing explains why a Rodz signal is nothing like a simple Google Alert.
+Every signal Rodz delivers relies on a collection infrastructure built for speed: over 350 scrapers continuously querying more than 250 public and partner data sources, rebuilt 4 to 5 times a year each to stay current.
+A single event can be configured using 222 different parameters to fit a specific industry or offering.
+The result is 108 distinct real-time signal types, each verified and contextualized before it reaches a sales team.
+That processing depth is why a Rodz signal behaves differently from a Google Alert.

 Frequently Asked Questions